The Worst Week of My Life: Series one

 Essentially a comedy of errors, The Worst Week of My Life follows the premise that "anything that can go wrong, will go wrong".
 The story covers the week preceding the marriage of publishing executive Howard Steel and his fiancée Mel, the daughter of a high-court judge, Dick Cook.
 Humiliating situations ensue: Cassie, a colleague with whom Howard had a drunken one-night stand two years earlier, sets out to snare him and becomes obsessive; Howard accidentally kills his in-laws' dog, puts Mel's granny in hospital and loses the wedding ring (a family heirloom).
 At the end of the first series, Howard and Mel were wed, despite the many mishaps that had befallen the well-meaning but accident-prone groom.

 Series two

-The second series takes place in the week leading up to the birth of Howard and Mel's first baby, and Howard has not yet shaken off the fate inexorably attached to him.
-With his father blowing up granny's cottage, into which the married couple was preparing to move, they are forced to stay with his wife's parents once again.
-During the course of the week he is accused of sexual harassment at work, and mistakenly arrested for 'dogging'.
+The second series takes place in the week leading up to the birth of Howard and Mel's first baby, with Howard still a walking accident zone.
+With his father blowing up granny's cottage, into which the married couple were preparing to move, they stay with his wife's parents once again.
+During the course of the week, he is accused of sexual harassment at work, and mistakenly arrested for 'dogging'.
 He also manages to toast his father-in-law's CBE on a barbecue.
 Despite Howard knocking out the midwife, the series ends with the birth of a baby girl, Emily.